 A personal interview may or may not be required as part of the Canadian immigration application process.

-It is always left to the discretion of the Citizenship and Immigration Canada Officer as to whether or not a personal interview is necessary.
+It is always left to the discretion of the Immigration, Refugees and Citizenship Canada (IRCC) Officer as to whether or not a personal interview is necessary.

 Under the Skilled Worker category of Immigration, the selection criteria are objective.
-As a result, a Citizenship and Immigration Canada Officer can often assess an applicant's qualifications based solely upon the information and documents submitted in support of the application.
+As a result, an IRCC Officer can often assess an applicant's qualifications based solely upon the information and documents submitted in support of the application.
 In such cases, the personal interview is generally waived.
 Submitting a perfected application maximizes the chances of an interview waiver.

 Personal Interviews may be scheduled for the following reasons: